Monty/IMDb_xref/README.md

 If you don't enter a name on the command line, it will prompt you to enter one.
 If you are on a Mac, just double-click on **Generate Filmography** in the "macOS commands" directory.

-If you'd like to quickly see a Filmography without saving it, use **listShowsWith.sh** instead.
+If you'd like to quickly see a Filmography without saving it, use **findShowsWith.sh** instead.
 If you are on a Mac, just double-click on **List Shows with** in the "macOS commands" directory.